Transducing Linear Decompositions of Tournaments: Linear decompositions and semigroup theory

-A routine check using crucially \cref{lem:type-equiv-congruence} shows that for any bags~$B,B'$ of order~$k$, $\type(B \cdot B')$ only depends on~$\type(B)$ and~$\type(B')$.
-This implicitly defines a monoid structure on the set of bag types, which is a quotient of the monoid of bags.
-Equivalently, the map~$\type$ from bags to types is a monoid homomorphism.
-We denote by~$M_k$ this monoid of types of bags of order~$k$.
+A routine check using crucially \cref{lem:type-equiv-congruence} shows that for any bags~$B,B'$ of order~$k$, $\abstr{B \cdot B'}$ only depends on~$\abstr{B}$ and~$\abstr{B'}$.
+This implicitly defines a monoid structure on the set of bag abstractions, which is a quotient of the monoid of bags.
+Equivalently, the map $B \mapsto \abstr{B}$ from bags to abstractions is a monoid homomorphism.
+We denote by~$M_k$ this monoid of abstractions of bags of order~$k$.
 We summarise all these properties in the following.